VedantKarande19/Customer_churn_prediction/README.md

 **Goal:** Enable businesses to proactively identify at-risk customers and take retention measures.

-Key Features:
+**Key Features:**

-Data preprocessing and feature engineering for improved model performance
+ -  Data preprocessing and feature engineering for improved model performance.

-Training and evaluation of a Random Forest Classifier
+ -  Training and evaluation of a Random Forest Classifier

-Visualization of feature importance for interpretability
+ -  Visualization of feature importance for interpretability

-Performance: Achieved 76% accuracy on the test dataset.
+ -  Performance: Achieved 76% accuracy on the test dataset.

 ---